Fescron/Project-LabEmbeddedDesign1/README.md

 In the **header** files we've put:

 - All other includes to other libraries/code we need
-- PIN and REGISTER definitions
+- PORT, PIN and REGISTER definitions
-- Public variables
+- Public variable declararions
 - Method prototypes

 In the **source** files we've put:

 - A single include to the corresponding header file
+- The (public) variable instantiations
 - All of the documentation
-- The (public) variable instantiations
 - The function implementations

 <br/>